 Are you ‘stretching’ or ‘working’ a muscle?

 Confusing working a muscle with stretching a muscle is really common.
-When you go to the gym or your exercise class are you strengthening or stretching your muscles?
-Can you tell the difference - what are the benefits of each?
+When you go to the gym or an exercise class, are you strengthening or stretching your muscles?
+Can you tell the difference?
+What are the benefits of each?
 How do you know which will give you the most beneficial effect?

 This is a simple explanation designed to be understood by those of you who attend a gym or exercise class.
 I have tried to use easy terminology to enable participants to understand more about how their bodies work.

 What happens when you work a muscle?

 When you ‘work’ a muscle you tighten the muscle fibres, either by shortening the muscle or by holding it in a static contraction.
 In order to ‘work’ a muscle there has to be effort on your part.
 The brain needs to send messages to the muscle to activate and engage it.
 This gives a sensation of strength and if continued will make the muscle tire and ache, maybe giving a ‘burning’ sensation.

 You can also physically feel the muscle harden.
 Try pulling your abdominal muscles in as hard as you can.
 Prod across your tummy and feel the muscle harden in a static contraction.
 Curl your forearm up into a ‘bicep curl’ position and feel the muscle in your upper arm harden and bulge as the fibres contract and shorten.

 To give support and stabilisation to the bony structures of the body.
 This is especially important for the shoulder girdle, pelvis and knees.

 Strong muscle tone will enable the body to move effectively with less effort.
 This in turn means that the body can move more before becoming tired.
 Good muscle tone will also increase your metabolism enabling you to burn more calories on a day to day basis.